POSIdev-community/AI.Plugin.VSCode/README.md

 * **Data entry point**.
 The file and code line with the coordinates of the data entry.
 * **Data changes**.
 The description of one or several functions that modify potentially harmful input data.
 This section may not be displayed on the diagram if the input data were not modified.
 * **Exit point**.
 The execution line of a potentially vulnerable function.
 This is the exit point related to the vulnerability in the source code.
-* **Best place to fix**.
-The code line best suited for patching a vulnerability.
-This section is displayed before the data flow.

 You can go to the corresponding place in the code editor from any section of the data-flow diagram.